 - (RECOMMENDED – Personal First Aid kit)

 These items are required regardless of the weather forecast as mountain conditions in Britain and Ireland can change dramatically with little warning.
-Refreshments and showers will be available at the finish after 2pm.

 The Wall – Please do not walk on the Mourne Wall.
 This is to protect our national treasure from damage.
 Stiles should be used to cross the wall where available or if necessary the wall can be climbed over with care where it is sturdy.

 Dogs are not allowed on the walk, since large sections of it cross land grazed by sheep.

 Disclaimer: Hillwalking is an activity with a danger of personal injury, death and loss of or damage to property.
 Participants must be be over 18 years old and must be aware of and accept these risks and be responsible for their own actions and involvement.
 Neither Lagan Valley Orienteers, nor any of its individual members, can be held responsible for any injury, loss or damage (to individuals or to property) howsoever sustained by participation in the event.
 The club reserves the right to refuse entry to the walk to anyone deemed unprepared for the event on the day and to force retirement from the event of anyone breaching either the rules of the event or the NI Countryside Code.

 Withdrawals & Changes: Withdrawals are allowed via email to us (see address in banner at top of page) up until 31st July and a refund of £25 will be given.
 Name changes can also be made via SI Entries (at no charge) but please be sure to amend all the required details.